uglykidmat/geonames/README.md

 ### API Search

-To get information from the Geonames API, the endpoints will be under /geonamesapi/ :
+To get information directly from the Geonames API, the endpoints will be under /geonamesapi/ :

 ```php
 /geonamesapi/postalcodesearch/{string postalcode}